 If you are looking for more adrenaline, try night diving and snorkeling with the cenote crocodiles in Tulum, But if you are a diver, you have to check out the coral atoll Chinchorro Banks first.
 Being a protected area, mangroves of Cayo Centro, which is part of Banco Chinchorro, boasts the largest population of crocodiles in the region.

 Beware that every year several tourists get hurt or even die from a croc's attack.
 Usually, such unpleasant accidents occur because of travelers who plunge into the water while drunk or just carelessly go wandering in the wild.
-Thus, the best way to observe these formidable aquatic reptiles is on a guided boat tour.
+Thus, the best way to spot these formidable aquatic reptiles is on a guided boat tour.